Periodontics

 Category: Periodontics

-11) A patient on Dilantin has gingival enlargement and heavy plaque.
-What is the initial management?
+11) A patient bites on an olive seed and feels pain.
+What is the cause?

 12 / 56